-HazTech Transfer, the center's quarterly newsletter, continues to be published and distributed to more than 4,000 individuals.
+HazTech Transfer, the center's quarterly newsletter, has been published since 1989.
 Centerpoint and Newspoint, joint publications of the five centers, have continued to be published with responsibility for managing and editing of each issue revolving among the HSRCs.
 Earth Medicine, the newsletter of the NAOMI program, is published and distributed to minority academic institutions, center consortium universities, tribal offices, government agencies, and other interested individuals.